Nickelium/Website/content/portfolio/graphics_engine.md

 title =  "Radiance - Graphics Engine"
 date = 2019-08-05T21:16:07+02:00
 draft = false
 description = "Radiance Engine is a graphics engine, build with intent to support multiple graphics API.
-In it current state, it only supports OpenGL.
+In its current state, it only supports OpenGL.
 This is only a work in progress of the project." tags = ["rendering", "graphics", "hardware-rendering", "c/c++", "graphics api", "opengl", "d3d11", "game engine"] image = "graphics_engine/graphicsengine_thumb.png"
 +++